tbaci42/sadycos_tb/docs/content/overview/background/dynamic_systems.md

 The following terms are used throughout this page and are briefly explained here:

 ### Simulation
-- determination of how a system behaves over time
+- determination of a system's behavior over time
 - mathematically, this results in the solution of a set of differential/difference equations

 ### Static System